 The Architectural Services Department (ArchSD) for the Hong Kong Special Administrative Region appointed Arcadis as the consultant quantity surveyor for the project.
 ArchSD has prepared the tender documents and invitation of tenders even before our team joined the project.
 Given that the procurement method was under a design and build arrangement, we teamed up with Foster & Partners to submit a schematic design during the tender stage.
 We then proceeded to provide a range of cost and commercial management services that included tender assessment and award through to the preparation and settlement of the final account.

 The collaborative work between all members of the project team, combined with our proactive approach to cost control, helped deliver the project within budget.
 By continuing this working arrangement throughout the construction phases, we enabled the efficient exchange of ideas and information which mitigated delays due to differing claims.
 Regular monitoring of the progress ensured that there was no slippage during bad weather.

-Adorning the southern tip of the old airport runway, the spectacular three-level terminal building already accommodates a 360-metre vessel (with a displacement of 220,000 gross tons) in its first berth, which was opened in June 2013.
-The terminal is not limited to cruise passengers; daily visitors can also enjoy the shops, restaurants, and the largest landscape deck and rooftop garden in Hong Kong.
-On the second level, the terminal is encased in rows of large triangular shape curtain wall through which sunlight diffuses onto the passenger waiting areas.
+Adorning the southern tip of an old airport runway, the spectacular four-story 4 story terminal building already accommodates a 360m vessel in its first berth, which was opened in June 2013.
+The terminal is not limited to cruise passengers.
+Daily visitors can also enjoy shops, restaurants and the largest landscape deck and rooftop garden in Hong Kong.
+With the client’s commitment to sustainability, the Hong Kong Green Building Council awarded the project its highest “BEAM Plus Platinum” rating.